mballard29/this-sounds-like/README.md

 </p>
 <h4>Future improvements</h4>

-- [ ] Does an album page have a released date for albums (versus sporadic release dates listed in credits on each track)?
+- [ ] Does an album page have a "release date" for albums (versus sporadic release dates listed in credits on each track)?
 - [ ] Utilize Genius's list of alternate album covers to also display on track detail pages
 - [ ] Host on a publicly available site
 - [ ] Create links at the bottom of each track card to visit the actual Genius page, or scrape lyrical content for easy access